tbfCodies/tbfCodies/README.md

 ## Howdy!
-My name is Marcus, I am a CS student and always looking for new things to learn! <3
+I'm Marcus, a CS student who's constantly eager to expand my knowledge!
+I am always on the lookout for new things to learn and explore.
+Feel free to ask me anything!

 - 💬 Currently **closed** for commissions!